 Google Ads is the most commonly used retargeting platform.
 This is because retargeting on Google allows you the ability to rank first on a site with over 5 billion searches per day.
 Most business types would reach their market this way.
 The downside?
 Targeting is broad, and you’ll have to compete through the clutter of other ads from your competitors.

 Another highly effective way to advertise is through Facebook.
-Often, your customers spend most of their time on Facebook (80% of all internet users have a facebook account, and many visit daily).
+Often, your customers spend most of their time on Facebook (74% of all internet users visit Facebook on a daily basis).
 Similar to Google, your reach will be vast, but much more targeted.
 It’s noteworthy that people are on Facebook for leisure, whereas on Google, traffic is much more destination-oriented.
 People’s willingness to stop and engage with your Facebook ad is reportedly slightly highly than Google ad engagement.
 I won’t forget to mention that Facebook ads are also the cheapest.

 So, when would your business not benefit with Facebook advertising?
 Likely when your target market is younger, as activity from a younger audience is climbing on other social platforms, and declining on Facebook.